Scroll beyond the pictures for a detailed explanation.

 So, when two merging folds turn into two crossing folds, we can create

-the figure 8 shape in the third picture of B. Using the same trick to
+the figure 8 shape in the third picture of B. This is easiest to imagine if

-turn crossing folds into touching folds again, this time vertically, we
+gradually turn crossing folds into touching folds again, this time vertically,

-can end up with two rings (last picture).
+so we can end up with two rings (last picture).
+In the youtube video,

 Performing A twice will give the original sphere (outside out) with two